-- The anti-embolic stocking are useless and neither improve venous return nor prevent venous thrombo-embolism.
+- The anti-embolic stocking is useless and neither improve venous return nor prevent venous thromboembolism.

 What are the various treatments possible?

-- Thrombolysis using TPa or thrombectomy have poor results with very high recurrence rate.
+- Thrombolysis using TPA or thrombectomy have poor results with a very high recurrence rate.

 - Surgery for CVI includes valvuloplasty and allografts or cadaveric vein transplants.

 - Congenital absence of valves have valvuloplasty with perforator ligation but the success rate is 70% success after 5 years.